Shopify/mobile-buy-sdk-ios/README.md

 #### Customer Addresses [⤴](#table-of-contents)

-We can obtain addresses associated with the customer's account:
+You can obtain the addresses associated with the customer's account:

 ```swift
 let query = Storefront.buildQuery { $0